 It is very sad to learn that the “Deadly Junction” design has claim another victim, a 42 years old lady.
 This morning a 78 route bus turned left from Commonwealth West Ave into Clementi Ave 3, the lady was hit and drag for 5 meters before the bus stopped.
+(Find how they got California traffic ticket lawyers for hire to defend the case) .
 The accident site features the “Deadly Junction” design – big turning radius and pedestrian crossing is located right at the round.
 It was not clear if the “green man” was on when the lady cross the road.
 More info at “Stomp”

 I was shocked to read that, with respect to what happen at Tampines tragic accident, the Vice-Chair of Singapore Road Safety Council, Prof Menon, still feels the current road system is OK and is the “most fair system for all road users to be able to share the time in which the green man is on and minimize delay.”
 It sounds to me like the few seconds of delays for motor cars is more important than the lives of the pedestrians.
 I serious hope LTA can review their road junction design and not wait for more tragic to happen.